sai019/Movie_Analytics-internship_project/README.md

 - Maintain the folder structure and naming conventions for organized data storage.

 Analytics with PySpark SQL and DataFrames:
-- Utilize PySpark SQL and DataFrames within Azure Databricks for conducting analytics on the transformed data.
+- Utilize PySpark SQL and DataFrames within Azure Databricks to conduct transformed data analytics.
 - Write SQL queries or DataFrame operations to extract insights and perform analytical computations.

 ### Cloning this project:<br>